Yellow Ingestrie

 Uses

-Dessert (Bunyard); cooking (Warder).
-Too small for a profitable market fruit, but valued for early and abundant productiveness.
+Dessert (Bunyard).
+Cooking (Warder).
+Elliott records the variety as "not valued."
+Warder considers it too small for a profitable market fruit, but desirable on account of its early and abundant productiveness.

 Not described in source.